 top of page

 I heard Anthea Butler at a webinar #whenshespeaks and picked some favourite quotes from her book.
+She highlights that there was racism in Christian Churches, and that it still exists today.
 She points out that just as slavery was a curse to black people, it was a blessing to white people.
 It set up systems that benefited white people.
 While individuals have apologized for racist behaviours, structural changes or restitution are lacking.

-As I have been researching women in church leadership in history, I noticed that many of those who fought for equality of sexes also fought for equality of races.
-The same individuals were advocating for abolition and voting rights.
+As I have been researching women in church leadership in history, I noticed that many of those who fought for equality of the sexes also fought for equality of races.
+Christian women such as the Grimke Sisters spoke publicly to advocate for abolition, and when supporters of segregation opposed them because they were women, these same women advocated for voting rights and the right to speak.
+Many of the Christian arguments in support of racism are recycled in support of sexism.

 cover